lebesgue/GEHealthCare/README.md

  - After you built the GENN project, **place all four (train and test, images and labels) MNIST files into the AppX folder.** This has to be done for both Release and Debug build
  - This is only tested with x64.

-### The UI
- - I chose UWP, I did not know (I might have asked) whether it is considered to be WPF/Windows Forms, but at least the UI is xaml and there was a sample project provided in VS2019.
- - The other solution would be to create a C# app and link the native DLL through P/Invoke, but I had no experience with P/Invoke and marshaling looked a bit scary.

-### About the algorithm
- - The network structure is hard-coded as it was not part of the specification to make it user-modifiable, this one reaches 80% precision relatively quickly.
- - The GPU training is significantly slower, it could be speeded up with minibatch training, but with this many neurons CPU might still outperform GPU.